-How much does a $5,000 debt collection agency bond cost in Washington?
+How much does a Washington collection agency bond cost?

 |Bond Type||Bond Amount||Cost|

-By posting a Washington collection agency surety bond, principals (in-state or out-of-state collection agencies) pledge to comply with provisions of Chapter 19.16 of the Revised Code of Washington, as well as all rules and regulations adopted by the Director of the Department of Licensing.
-Specifically, the bond guarantees that the principal will pay all fees and amounts that become due if he or she violates the terms of the bond agreement.
+By posting a Washington collection agency surety bond, principals (in-state or out-of-state collection agencies) pledge to comply with provisions of Chapter 19.16 of the Revised Code of Washington, as well as all rules and regulations put into place by the Director of the Department of Licensing.
+Specifically, the bond guarantees that the principal will pay all fees and amounts that become due if they violate the terms of the bond agreement.

 Submit a bond request now!
 Our experts can get you set up with the bond you need instantly for just $100.